 10. Stretch Yourself!
 Go to the gym and stretch beyond what you think your limits are.
 Find a place in your life that you can "go to the edge" and be extreme.
 Don't take life so seriously.
 Do an activity you've never done before and you'll rejuvenate yourself.
 This is where inspiration emerges from the creative places we go to when we get outside of ourselves and outside of our ruts.

 Jan Gordon, LCSW is an Executive, Career and Personal Coach who has been coaching individuals and teams since 1989.
 She provides telephone-based coaching to executives, entrepreneurs and professionals who are dedicated to enhancing their performance, profitability and sense of fulfillment.
 Her coaching embraces the concept that challenge provides opportunity.
 Sign up for her free newsletter *Wisdom in Action.* Contact Jan today for a free consultation to see how coaching services can help you and your organization be the best it can be!

 Copyright © 2003 by Jan Gordon.
 All Rights Reserved.
-This content may be forwarded in full, with copyright/contact/creation information intact, without specific permission, when used only in a not-for-profit format.
+This content may be forwarded only in full, with copyright/bio/contact/creation information intact, without specific permission, when used only in a not-for-profit format.
 If any other use is desired, permission in writing from Jan Gordon is required.